 As long as MLK pursued issues which appeared to be of central concern to Americans of African descent, he would easily be dismissed by a large number of Whites as a troublesome, narrow-minded race-baiter.

-However, King would appeal to a larger number of Americans as he sharpened his focus on the lack of social and economic equality for all Americans.
+However, King would appeal to an even larger number of Americans as he sharpened his focus on the lack of social and economic equality for all Americans.
 King juxtaposed this message with America’s choice to fight a controversial war in Vietnam—an overseas conflict which found America effectively waving the banners of democracy and freedom as justification for killing thousands of innocent civilians including children.

 The resources America spent to fight an immoral war in Vietnam, according to King’s reasoning, could have been used to improve the lives of all Americans at home.